4ndrebar/2dGas/README.md

 # 2dGas
-time-driven simulation of a 2d gas of particles in a box
+time-domain simulation of a 2d gas of particles in a box